Continuous deployment of containerized applications using GitLab

 -

 Create a Managed Service for Kubernetes cluster and a node group.
-When creating a Managed Service for Kubernetes cluster, specify the previously created service accounts for resources and nodes and the security group.
+When creating a Managed Service for Kubernetes cluster, specify the previously created service accounts for resources and nodes, as well as the security groups.

 -